Empirical Bayes When Estimation Precision Predicts Parameters: An oracle inequality for the likelihood

-\item The empirical process terms $U_{2m}, U_{2s}$ are bounded probabilistically in \cref{lemma:u2m,lemma:u2s} with statements of the form To do so, we upper bound $\one(A_n) U_{2k} \le \bar U_{2k}$.
-The upper bound is obtained by projecting $\hat G_n$ onto a $\omega$-net of $\mathcal P (\R)$ in terms of some pseudo-metric $d_{k,\infty, M_n}$ induced by $\bar D_{k,i}$.
-The upper bound $\bar U_{2k}$ then takes the form, for $\eta \in S$ over a H\"older space, Large deviation of $\bar U_{2k}$ is further controlled by applying Dudley's chaining argument \citep{vershynin2018high}, since the entropy integral over H\"older spaces is well-behaved.
+\item The empirical process terms $U_{2m}, U_{2s}$ are bounded with statements of the form To do so, we upper bound $\one(A_n) U_{2k} \le \bar U_{2k}$.
+The upper bound is obtained by projecting $\hat G_n$ onto a $\omega$-net of $\mathcal P (\R)$ in terms of some pseudo-metric $d_{k,\infty, M_n}$, such that two distributions $G_1, G_2$ has a small distance $d_{k,\infty, M_n}$ between them if they give similar $\bar D_ {k,i}$.
+The upper bound $\bar U_{2k}$ then takes the form (up to some other terms), for $\eta \in S$ over a H\"older space and $G_1,\ldots, G_N$ a $\omega$-net over $\mathcal P(\R)$ in $d_ {k,\infty, M_n}$, Large deviation of $\bar U_{2k}$ is further controlled by applying Dudley's tail bound \citep{vershynin2018high}, since the entropy integral over $S$ is well-behaved.
 The covering number $N$ is controlled via \cref{prop:covering_for_moments} and \cref{prop:covering_ms}, which are minor extensions to Lemma 4 and Theorem 7 in \citet{jiang2020general}.
 The covering number is of a manageable size since the induced distributions $f_{G, \nu_i}$ are very smooth. \item Since $\bar D_{k,i}(G_0, \eta_0,0) = 0$. $U_{3m}, U_{3s}$ are effectively also empirical process terms, without the additional randomness in $\hat G_n$.
-Thus the projection-to-$\omega$-net argument above is unnecessary for $U_{3m}, U_{3s}$, whereas the bounding follows from the same Dudley's chaining argument. \Cref{lemma:u3} bounds $U_{3k}$. \item For the second derivative terms $R_{1}, R_2$, we observe that the second derivatives take the form of functions of posterior moments.
+Thus the projection-to-$\omega$-net argument above is unnecessary for $U_{3m}, U_{3s}$, whereas the bounding follows from the same Dudley's chaining argument. \Cref{lemma:u3} bounds $U_{3k}$. \item For the second derivative terms $R_{1}, R_2$, we observe that the second derivatives take the form of functions of posterior moments under either $\hat G_n$ or $G_0$.
 The posterior moments under prior $\hat G_n$ is bounded within constant factors of $M_n^q$ since the support of $G_n$ is restricted.
-The posterior moments under prior $G_0$ is bounded by $|Z_i|^q \leH M_n^q$ as we show in \cref{lemma:posterior_moments}, thanks to the simultaneous moment control for $G_0$.
-Hence $\one(A_n) R_1$ can be bounded in almost sure terms.
-We bound $\one(A_n) R_2$ probabilistically.
-These second derivatives are bounded in \cref{lemma:r1,lemma:r2}. \end{enumerate}
+The posterior moments under prior $G_0$ is bounded by $|Z_i|^q$, for $\E|Z_i|^q \leH M_n^q$ as we show in \cref{lemma:posterior_moments}, thanks to the simultaneous moment control for $G_0$.
+These second derivatives are bounded in \cref {lemma:r1,lemma:r2}. \end{enumerate}